RobertPelzer/RoMa_Synthesizer_One/README.md

 [Cadence-XY Controller](http://kxstudio.linuxaudio.org/Applications:Cadence-XYController).

 ## Installation
-To install the software, make sure you checked out the dependencys and follow the next steps.
+To install the software, make sure you checked out the requirements and follow the next steps.

 1. Download / Clone the Repository: